Captain-Levi-007/CTF_Writeups/Root-Me/CC_level6.md

 2772	iexplore.exe	PE.0x87b6b030.2772.0x400000.dmp
 ```
-- now in dumps directory we have "PE.0x87b6b030.2772.0x400000.dmp" file .
+- Now in the dumps directory, we can see the "PE.0x87b6b030.2772.0x400000.dmp" file.
 ```
 file PE.0x87b6b030.2772.0x400000.dmp                                                                                                                      py_venv
 PE.0x87b6b030.2772.0x400000.dmp: PE32 executable for MS Windows 4.00 (GUI), Intel i386 (stripped to external PDB), 5 sections
 ```
-- I am goinf to analyze this file using virustotal . upload the file and in the behaviour ection we can find different domain at Network Communication section.
+- I am going to analyze this file using Virustotal. upload the file, then press analyze, in behaviour -> network communication, we can find the domains.
 ```
 furious.devilslife.com
 ns2.wrauzfevvo.com